stepmi/checkIncludes/README.md

 ## How to run

-Just call checkIncludes from your terminal and supply a path to the project file as parameter.<br>
+Call checkIncludes from your terminal and supply a path to the project file as parameter.<br>
 checkIncludes has to find the build tool, so for MSBuild that means, you have to add the path to MSBuild.exe to your Windows path variable.